mikesimons/docker2usb/README.md

 We got it to the stage where the image would boot but did not go any further.

+If you want to play with it you will need to do so on a linux system and I recommend inside a VM.
+The script must run as root for various reasons (mainly block device manipulation / mounting) and if it errors out but doesn't clean up then it may leave block devices or loopback devices laying around which are in finite supply and may require a reboot to free (depending on how and why it failed).

 This repo is for archival purposes, made public in case it is useful to anyone as I have no intention to advance it further.